-· JPMORGAN CHASE & CO.
-IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE UNDERLYING INDEX.

-but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the level of the Underlying Index or the Index.
+OUR PARENT COMPANY, JPMORGAN CHASE & CO., IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE S&P 500® INDEX AND MAY BE INCLUDED IN THE INDEX, but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the level of the Index.